johnwry/dm2/markdown/colossians/colossians.md

     <br/>

 c.
-Colossians 2:7c –    <em>And established in your faith just as you were instructed</em>… As you
+Colossians 2:7c –    * And established in your faith just as you were instructed* … As you
     mature, not only should you be built up and grow up into Christ, you should become established in your faith.
 This reminds us of a large tree standing beside the <strong><u>water</u></strong>.
 Psalm 1:3